 In 2014, the Indonesian Central Bank announced that the existing Rupiah would be phased out as it was redenominated and a new Rupiah will be phased in by the end of 2018.
 Until then, both currencies will be accepted throughout Indonesia.

 If you're not sure on how much IDR you might need, speak to one of our Travel Money Experts in any of our 130+ stores in Australia.
-Or, if you've already sorted your budget - order online whenever you want and pick up your IDR from your closest Travel Money Oz store.
+Or, if you've already sorted your budget - order online and pick up your IDR from your closest Travel Money Oz store.

 Rp 25, Rp 50, Rp 100, Rp 200, Rp 500, Rp 1000